symney/LED-music-visualizer-with-custom-light-sequences/README.md

 * connect to your raspberry pi with a usb to ethernet adapter and connect an ethernet cord to your computer<br><br>
 * ssh into the pi with ssh@pi.raspberrypi.local (this is the pi's host name you can also replace it with the ip but in my experience this will be the easiest way to connect)<br><br>
 * the default password should be raspberry for the pi account and you should be in<br><br>
 * if your raspberry pi still has no internet restart the ics service on windows it can say its running but not work properly.
-Restarting it always fixes this issue
+Restarting it always fixes this issue<br><br><br>
+* side note if you have access to your internet routers admin portal,you can confgure the raspberry pi to have wifi set up on it in the os installer.
+Then find the local ip address on your admin portal the ssh pi@*local address*